milan-b/workTracker/WorkTracker/Entities/README.md

 	==============================================TODO=========================

-	*	add date created, and user u sve tabele  - ima u hrani
+	*	add date created, and user in all tables  - ima u hrani